 Rather than making single-serving shortcake, I wanted to make a whole cake using 8-inch round pans.
 I just think this looks extra pretty served at a brunch or party -- and it's easier than having to roll out and cut the dough, in my opinion.

-So if you happen to have some strawberries that you're looking to use up, this is the recipe for you.
+So if you happen to have some strawberries that you're looking to use up, this is the recipe for you (and check out my strawberry custard tart, too).
 But the good news is, you can absolutely use frozen berries in this shortcake if that's what you have on hand.
 More on that below!

 Why You'll Love This Gluten Free Strawberry Shortcake...